ItsTanPI/SYSRA.asm/README.md

 # SYSRA: 8086 Assembly Platformer

-SYSRA is a modular platformer engine written entirely in 8086 assembly language.
+- SYSRA is a modular platformer engine written entirely in 8086 assembly language.
 It is built for maximum control and low-level optimization, simulating modern gameplay systems under the extreme constraints of real-mode DOS programming.

-SYSRA is more than just a game—it is a fully custom, extensible engine with robust subsystems and a complete pipeline for asset creation, rendering, and gameplay logic.
+- SYSRA is more than just a game—it is a fully custom, extensible engine with robust subsystems and a complete pipeline for asset creation, rendering, and gameplay logic.

+- SYSRA was originally made in Unity for the GMTK 2024 game jam and has since become one of my most popular games.
+The game's lore takes place in the 80s, and to make the experience more accurate, I decided to remake it in 8086 assembly.
+I also created a prequel to the game to explore more of the story.

 ---